arun96/sketching/README.md

 As I am not using Maven, I have manually included the JARs this project will use.
 The foremost of these is Google's `Guava`, which gives me access to hash function implementations, optimized data structures, and other nifty features.
 Other include JARs are:
 - `commons.cli`: This is the library used for command line argument parsing.
+- `hierarchical-clustering`: This is the package used for clustering genome sketches to construct the sketch tree.
+- `clust4j`: An alternate option for clustering - currently not in use.

 As I add more to this folder, I will update the README to include descriptions of each of them!